EOSIO/spec-repo/esl_deprecate_deferred.md

 ## Abstract

 Deferred transactions are now deprecated.
 Likewise, wait weights in account authorities are also deprecated.
-This EEP explains some of the motivation behind this, and presents some potential replacements for existing use cases.
+This ESL explains some of the motivation behind this, and presents some potential replacements for existing use cases.

 ## Motivation